TanishaCooper/TanishaCooper/README.md

 - 👋 Hi, I’m @TanishaCooper
-- 👀 I’m interested in Data Analysis and other machine learning jobs using SQL, Python, MongoDB, and/or R
+- ❤️ Self-driven, quick starter, passionate data analyst and Registered Nurse (MSN) with a curious mind who loves solving a very complex, challenging real-world problems using machine learning tools to create data visualizations.
-- 👩🏾‍💻 Analytically driven Healthcare and Business Data Analyst who thrives on condensing high volumes of data into an easily understandable story.
-Expert at working independently and collaborating with teams across multiple functions to gather information from a variety of sources and effectively explain concepts to a variety of audiences.
-Proficient in addressing complex challenges.
+- 👩🏾‍💻 Please review projects I have completed within my [Portfolio](https://creative-paprenjak-19acff.netlify.app/)
 - 🌱 Data Analysis Certification Georgia Tech
-- 💞️ I’m looking to collaborate on future project that explore visuals for healthcare, population health, finance, and revenue/coding.
+- 💞️ I’m looking to collaborate on future project such as Frontend/Backend Developer, Data Analytics/Science, and/or System/Product Architect.
 - 📫 You can reach me at strickland.tanisha@yahoo.com and/or (478) 390-9153.

 <!---